Hiago75/Hiago75/README.md

     position: 'Front-end Developer',
   },
   getFutureGoal: () => {
-    return 'To adquire experience and contribute to open source';
+    return 'To adquire experience and contribute with the programming community';
   },
 };
 ```